High Quality Low Beam Distribution

 Why does sample 3 show a stronger distance view quality?
 Which evaluation went wrong from the wall shot analyzed?
 Nothing is actually wrong with the evaluation.
 They all still present in the road illumination view.

 However, we just did not have enough information.

 The critically missing variant is called “proper beam intensity gradient curve”.
 In other words, a proper beam distribution balance.

-This is where Lux, Candela and trigonometric function takes importance in understanding of illumination effect.
+This is where Lux, Candela, and trigonometric function takes importance in the understanding of illumination effect.

 Lux is an illuminance unit, in short, how well a surface is illuminated.
 This is determined by the light source’s solid angle intensity (candela) and projected distance.

 To understand ground illumination, the first step is to calculate the vertical angle in correspondence to the ground distance reach.
 When, for example, a headlamp is placed at 0.7m of height, -1 degree of a beam will land on the ground approx. 40.1m of distance from the lamp. -2 degree point will land on the ground approx. 20.05m of distance from the lamp

 This ground distance can be calculated by the height of lamp(m)/-1 x tanθ

 Hypotenuse distance can be calculated by the height of lamp (m)/-1 x sinθ